 Abundant in hammocks, old fields, disturbed wetlands, and tree islands in marshes, form-ing dense single-species stands in forest understories and crowding out native plants.
 Also invading cypress and mangrove areas along the New River in Broward County.
 FLEPPC Category I

-Text from Invasive and Non-Native Plants You Should Know, Recognition Cards, by A. Richard and V. Ramey, 2007.
-UF/IFAS Center for Aquatic and Invasive Plants, Publ.
-No. SP 431.
+3. Invasive and Non-native Plants You Should Know - Recognition Cards, by A. Richard and V. Ramey.
+University of Florida-IFAS Publication # SP 431.
+2007.